varshith0531/Weather-Application/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source

+## Browser Support

+- Modern browsers with WebGL support
+- Chrome, Firefox, Safari, Edge (latest versions)
+- Mobile browsers with WebGL support

+## Performance

+- Optimized WebGL rendering with device pixel ratio limiting
+- Intersection Observer for efficient rendering
+- Smooth 60fps animations
+- Responsive design with mobile-first approach

 ## Acknowledgments

 - Weather icons from the original project
 - OpenWeatherMap for providing the weather API
+- OGL library for WebGL functionality
 - React and Vite communities for excellent tooling
+- Tailwind CSS for the utility-first styling approach